Signature SDEs from an affine and polynomial perspective: Power sequences of one dimensional diffusions with real-analytic characteristics

 for some operator $\Gcal$ acting on functions $f:\N_0\to \R$ as

 Assuming that $\beta_{kj}\geq 0$ and $\beta_k\leq 0$, we can see that $\Gcal$ corresponds to the generator of a jump process $Z$ with state space $\mathbb{N}_0$ that jumps from $k$ to $j$ with intensity $\beta_{kj}$ and can be killed with rate $\beta_k$ depending on its position $k$.
-The process $Z$ is thus dual to the original process $X$ and we have under appropriate integrability conditions (see Theorem~4.11 in \cite{EK:05})
+The process $Z$ is thus dual to the original process $X$ and under appropriate integrability conditions (see Theorem~4.11 in \cite{EK:05}) we can conclude that

 Set then $\mathbf{\mu}_k(t):=\mathbb{P}[Z_t=k]$, $\mathbf{u}_k=\lambda_k \mu_k(0)$, and note that

 and similarly $ \mathbb{E}[\lambda_{Z_T}x_0^{Z_T}]=\sum_{k=0}^{\infty} \lambda_k \mu_k(T) x_0^k. $ By \eqref{eq:duality} we therefore have